scline/llama-sd/README.md

 - `INFLUXDB_PORT` - InfluxDB listening port
 - `LLAMA_SERVER` - URL of LLAMA Server endpoint for gathering host list. i.e. `http://llama.somehost.com:8081`

-### LLAMA-CLIENT
-Docker container that contains a Python3 script for probe registration.
-Every 60 seconds it will send the LLAMA-Server an updated with relivant information reguarding the probe it speaks for.

 #### Groups
 You can have miltiple groupts of probes to one server.
 Assigning  a group name of `BareMetal` vs `WAN` for example.
 All nodes in the WAN group will full-mesh test against each other while the `BareMetal` group will do the same for probes registered as such.
 This allows segmentation and future scaling considerations.
 ![enter image description here](https://github.com/scline/llama-sd/blob/master/docs/groups.png)